ArwaAshawy/Arwa-Web-Shop/README.md

 ```

 ## About the application
-Arwa-Webshop has been created to help people do theier shopping in easy and interactive way.
-Due to time and manpower constraints, the application serves only a functional front-end with very basic back-end.
+Arwa-Webshop has been created to help people do their shopping in an easy and interactive way.
+Due to time and manpower constraints, the application serves only a functional front-end.
 The images are taken from Mango.com.
 I do not intend to profit from this project and it has been created for educational purposes only.

+Arwa-webshop is an e-commerce web application built using React([/arwa-webshop/src](https://reactjs.org/)).
+For styling styled-components was used (https://styled-components.com/).

 ## Structure